 If you’re looking for more of a challenge in your outdoor exploration, opt for an area that offers an “off the beaten path” adventure like the Bisti Badlands / De-Na Zin Wilderness.
 This otherworldly landscape has recently been featured in a variety of publications including National Geographic, USA Today, Huffington Post and New Mexico Magazine.

-Explore the Bisti Wilderness, Chaco Culture National Historical Park, Simon Canyon or Angel Peak.
+When exploring the Farmington area, you will encounter stunning landscapes, historical sites rich in culture, unique geologic formations, and wildlife.
+So, remember to bring a camera when you explore the Bisti Badlands, Chaco Culture National Historical Park, or Angel Peak.
 For additional information on these, and other hiking adventures, contact the Farmington Convention & Visitors Bureau, 800-448-1240.

 County Road 7175 off of Hwy.
-550
+550, South of Bloomfield, NM

 Berg Park access, intersection of San Juan Blvd. and Scott Ave.

 At the very heart of Farmington you will find a beautiful system of trails nestled along the Animas River.
 Visitors can enjoy walking, running and biking along the trails and explore parks, playgrounds, the Riverside Nature Center and All Veterans Memorial year-round.